How Do Americans Pay for Health Care Today?

 Even with health insurance coverage, however, individuals and families still face out-of-pocket expenses for their health care.

 For example, nearly all health insurance policies today involve a co-pay.
 A co-pay is a portion of the health care expense paid for by the insured, usually for visits to primary care physicians, specialists and clinics.
 Co-pays can vary depending upon the plan, but a common example of a co-pay is when a patient visits a doctor and pays the doctor $40 directly for the appointment.
 The insurance company will then pay the doctor the remaining amount for the visit not covered by the co-pay.

 A health coverage plan will often also include a deductible, which is an amount the patient must first pay for health care before an insurance company will commence payments to the healthcare providers.
 An insurance policy with a $2,000 deductible, for example, requires that the insured pay the first $2,000 of medical bills in any one year before the insurance will pay for any health care expenses.

 Those without health care usually must rely on government assistance, especially for medical treatments:

 The federal government already subsidizes community clinics in low-income and rural areas, which are tasked with providing primary care services for underserved neighborhoods and regions.

-Hospitals are required to treat those sick or injured who show up in their emergency room regardless of the patient’s ability to pay, but they will still bill the patient and will usually only provide enough treatment so as to stabilize the patient’s condition.
+Hospitals are required to treat the sick or injured who show up in their emergency room, regardless of the patient’s ability to pay.
+They will still bill the patient and usually only provide enough treatment so as to stabilize the patient’s condition.

 County and state hospitals are typically the primary option for uninsured individuals in need of major medical treatment.
-Subsidized by the state and federal government, county hospitals are required to bill patients for services – but they often charge much less and will accept individuals, regardless of payment history or insurance coverage.
+Subsidized by the state and federal government, county hospitals are required to bill patients for services, but they often charge much less and will accept any individuals, regardless of payment history or insurance coverage.